CopernicaMarketingSoftware/AMQP-CPP/README.md

 }
 ````

-The AMQP::Reliable and AMQP::Throttle classes both wrap around a channel.
+The `AMQP::Reliable` and `AMQP::Throttle` classes both wrap around a channel.
 But what if you want to use both?
 You want to throttle messages, but also like
-to install your own callbacks for onAck and onLost?
+to install your own callbacks for `onAck` and `onLost`?
 This is possible too:

 ````c++
 // create a channel